VolmitSoftware/docs/wormholes/02-concepts.md

 | `GATEWAY` | Cross-server capable type.
 Pairs with other gateway locals and remote gateways; uses export/import codes. |
 | `RTP` | Random teleport portal.
 No destination tunnel; destination is sampled by the RTP service. |

 `LocalPortal.supportsProjections()` is `true` for every type.
 A normal portal projects only when projection mode is `ON`, the portal is open, its surface does not block projection, and it has either a tunnel or mirror mode; an RTP portal also needs an authorized READY destination view for that observer.
 Menu copy may describe `PORTAL` as “basic” and `WORMHOLE` as “viewport projection,” but both types can project under the same conditions.
-See [Projection Modes & Settings](/wormholes/05-projection-modes-settings).
+See [05 - Projection Modes & Settings](/wormholes/05-projection-modes-settings).

 RTP cannot be linked as a tunnel destination.
 Switching a portal to `RTP` clears tunnel, mirror mode, and dimensional pair identity; switching away from `RTP` also clears the tunnel.
 RTP construction by rune is unsupported (wand left-click on an RTP rune is rejected).